 Diphtheria is a vaccine-preventable, contagious bacterial infection, which can be fatal without an antitoxin to treat it.
 The infection causes the buildup of a sticky grey-white membrane in the throat or nose, which can obstruct the airway and damage the heart and nervous system.

-We set up a diphtheria treatment centre and by 22 January 2018, we had treated more than 4,371 cases of the disease, with most cases being children aged between five and 14 years old.
+We set up a diphtheria treatment centre and by the end of the outbreak, we had treated 6,547 cases of the disease, with most cases being children aged between five and 14 years old.

-Over the past few months, cholera, diphtheria and measles vaccination campaigns have been carried out but routine vaccination levels are still relatively low.
+Cholera, diphtheria and measles vaccination campaigns have been carried out but risks of disease outbreaks remain.

 Our teams are seeing streams of people arriving destitute and extremely traumatised, and who have had no access to medical care.Pavlo Kolovos, MSF head of mission in Bangladesh, September 2017

 MSF significantly scales up activities